Katherena Vermette

-Katherena Vermette (born 29 January 1977) is a Canadian writer, who won the Governor General's Award for English-language poetry in 2013 for her collection North End Love Songs.
+Katherena vermette (born 29 January 1977) is a Canadian writer, who won the Governor General's Award for English-language poetry in 2013 for her collection North End Love Songs.
 Vermette is of Métis descent and originates from Winnipeg, Manitoba.
 She was an MFA student in creative writing at the University of British Columbia.

-In addition to writing, vermette advocates for the equality of Indigenous peoples in Canada, vocalizing her dissatisfaction with the Canadian government and media’s apathy and neglect to Indigenous rights.
+In addition to writing, vermette advocates for the equality of Indigenous peoples in Canada, vocalizing her dissatisfaction with the Canadian government and media's apathy and neglect of Indigenous rights.

 Early life

-Born to a Métis father and Mennonite mother, vermette grew up in the North End of Winnipeg, Manitoba, a neighbourhood distinguished by a relatively high population of Indigenous people (approximately 25%), primarily First Nations and Métis people.
-Winnipeg, a city often singled out for its high rate of reported crimes, garners further negative outsider attention in its North End because of its dense number of reported crimes.
-In an interview with CBC Radio, vermette described her childhood as not being "picturesque", in the usual sense of the word.
-For vermette, growing up in the North End of Winnipeg meant that things were not always simple and, from a young age, she bore witness to the kind of injustice and prejudice that young people are typically spared from.
-An example of this injustice came when a 14-year-old vermette lost her older brother, the just 18 year-old Donovan, who was missing for six months prior to being found dead.
-Vermette asserts that the combination of Donovan's young age, the circumstance at his having been at a bar with friends prior to his disappearance, and because he was Cree meant that his disappearance did not get adequate coverage by the media.
-Vermette cites the general apathy shown by the people of her community and the media surrounding her brother's disappearance as being the factor which instigated her own sense of the unfairness of the discrimination against Indigenous peoples by settler Canadians, leading to her desire to activate for change.
+Born to a Métis father and Mennonite mother, Vermette grew up in the North End of Winnipeg, Manitoba, a neighbourhood distinguished by a relatively high population of Indigenous people (approximately 25%), primarily First Nations and Métis people.
+In an interview with CBC Radio, Vermette described her childhood as not being "picturesque."
+For Vermette, growing up in the North End meant that she bore witness to injustice and prejudice from a young age; when she was 14, Vermette lost her older brother, 18-year-old Donovan, who was missing for six months prior to being found dead.
+Vermette asserts that the combination of Donovan's young age, his pre-disappearance circumstances of being at a bar with friends, and his being Cree meant that his disappearance did not get adequate coverage by the media.
+Vermette cites the apathy shown by her community and the media surrounding her brother's disappearance as instigating her awareness of the discrimination against Indigenous peoples by settler Canadians.

 Career

-Katherena vermette is known primarily for her poetry, although she is also a writer of prose.
-From her viewpoint, vermette's penchant for poetry stems from the fluidity and complexity of it as a medium; it combines singing, storytelling, and even painting, yet is something entirely different.
+Katherena Vermette is known primarily for her poetry, although she is also a writer of prose.